thachlp/thachlp.github.io/_posts/2022-11-11-a-comparative-study-of-terminologies-in-elasticsearch-and-mysql.md

 ---
 layout: post
-title: Terminologies with data type of Elasticsearch and SQL
+title: A Comparative Study of Terminologies in ElasticSearch and MySQL
 tags: [databases, elasticsearch]
 comments: true
 ---